awnumar/gravity/README.md

 You are able to use any master password for an entry, and under each master password you can store as many ciphertexts as you'd like.

 So if you pick a second *decoy* master password and store a bunch of legitimate-looking entries under it, then---if you are ever forced to disclose your keys---you can give up this decoy master password and its identifiers.
-The rest of the data in the database is simply composed of random decoys added by Tranquil. (\*wink wink\*)
+The rest of the data in the database is simply composed of random decoys added by Dissident. (\*wink wink\*)

 The complete protocol can be found [here](PROTOCOL).